joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/27/business/ferrari-luce-electric-ev-backlash.html

 **The Viruses Causing New Outbreaks Are Much Less Familiar to Science**\
-`The types of Ebola and hantavirus panicking officials are very different from the species identified decades ago, raising new questions about how to respond.`\
+`The types of Ebola and hantavirus worrying officials are very different from the species identified decades ago, raising new questions about how to respond.`\
 https://www.nytimes.com/2026/05/27/science/ebola-hantavirus-species-strains.html

 **My Starring Role in ‘Heated Rivalry’ — for One Night Only**\